teks/squadron-commander/doc/combat.md

 * Warp Drive: Reduced speed and energy efficiency
 * Tactical Systems: Reduced combat value

-#### Wear and Tear and Maintenance

-Starships are advanced superluminal vessels, and are optimized for performance, not low maintenance.
-During travel and most other operations, a ship gradually accumulates wear and tear.
-Eventually system damage results.
-To avoid these breakdowns, a ship must regularly return to a starbase or similar facility for maintenance.

-Activities sorted by lowest accumulation to highest:
-1. No wear while docked at a starbase
-2. Idle in space or performing low-intensity ops (in orbit, investigating a nebula)
-3. At warp, cruising speed or less
-4. High warp
-5. In combat
-6. Maximum warp

 ### Perform retreat movement

 Any surviving ships that are retreating are moved a short distance away from